DeriOne-Protocol/derione-v1/README.md

 - [Premia](https://www.premia.finance/)
 - [PowerTrade](https://power.trade/)

-On top of these protocols, we could aggregate options from the secondary market as well.
+On top of these protocols, we could aggregate options from the secondary market like H2M as well.

 # What This Contract Does